 The Unspeakable Oath runs material by new writers and established pros.
 All Oath contributors and their articles have a few things in common.

 First and foremost, we run material by writers who love Cthulhu Mythos roleplaying games.
 That has a couple of implications.
 First off, we want writers who love gaming.
-If you’re a Lovecraft afficianado and a brilliant writer but you don’t care about Cthulhu Mythos games, you’re going to have a hard time getting us to publish your material.
-I won’t say it’s impossible, but it’s unlikely.
+If you’re a Lovecraft afficianado and a brilliant writer but you don’t care about Cthulhu Mythos games, you’re going to have a harder time getting us to publish your material.

 Second, because we love Mythos gaming, the Oath is dedicated to making Mythos roleplaying games better.
 We want material that’s great.
-We’re looking for articles by experienced, professional writers and by new voices, but every submission should offer something new and intriguing to Mythos games.
+Every submission should offer something new and intriguing, and should be perfected as well as you can manage.

-Let’s say you wrote a scenario, you’ve run it for your friends, and they said it was the most amazing thing ever.
+PLAYTEST FIRST: Let’s say you wrote a scenario, you’ve run it for your friends, and they said it was the most amazing thing ever.
 That’s a good sign that we’ll like it for the Oath.
 It’s no guarantee, but it’s a good sign.
 Find another group of players and run it for them, and see if they agree about how amazing it is.
 Get their feedback.
 Improve and correct it.
-Then send it to us and we’ll be happy to take a look.
-But if you never bothered to actually run your scenario for anybody, or you didn’t bother to get feedback on ways to improve it, please don’t waste our time by sending it to us and asking us to read it.
+Then send it to us.
+If you never bothered to actually run your scenario for anybody, or you didn’t bother to get feedback on ways to improve it, please don’t waste our time by sending it to us.

 The same applies for shorter material, such as Mysterious Manuscripts and Arcane Artifacts.
 Before you send it to us, see how it works in play.
 See what your players do when they encounter it.
 After the game, find out what they thought about it.
 Adjust your write-up accordingly.
 Don’t just send us your first thoughts without putting them into play.

-Once an article has been accepted on a preliminary basis, our editors will probably contact you with questions or suggested revisions, and a deadline by which those revisions must be made and sent to us.
+EDITORIAL PROCESS: Once an article has been accepted on a preliminary basis, our editors will probably contact you with questions or suggested revisions, and a deadline by which those revisions must be made and sent to us.
 The editor might also make revisions and highlight those for your approval or refusal.
-If you fail to make the requested revisions by that deadline, or approve editor’s revisions, or convince the editor why the revisions are not necessary, the article will be rejected.
-If you turn in the revisions late, we might be able to run the article in a later issue, but there’s certainly no guarantee.
-If during this process you change your mind and tell us that you don’t want to publish the article in the Oath, we will remove it from consideration.
+You can make the requested revisions, approve editor’s revisions, persuade the editor that the revisions are not necessary; or withdraw your article altogether if you prefer.
+If you turn in the revisions late, we might be able to run the article in a later issue, but there’s no guarantee.

-We use freelance art for both the cover illustration, interior illustrations and website illustrations.
-Illustrations are typically tied directly to the issue’s articles, however, so we typically offer illustration work to freelancers based on the material that’s already planned for the issue.
+We use freelance art for the cover painting and for interior illustrations and maps.
+Illustrations are typically tied directly to the issue’s articles, so we typically solicit illustrations based on the material that’s already planned for the issue.

 If you would like to be considered for illustrations, contact the art director.
 Send a link to a website with your black-and-white art (for Oath interior illustrations) and to your color art (for Oath cover art).
-Make sure this link includes only your own work, not that of other artists who share a studio.
+Make sure this link includes only your own work, not that of other artists who share a studio with you.

-For all other articles in the magazine, we pay four cents per word.
+For all other articles in the magazine, we pay five cents per word.
 That’s based on the final word count of the article as it’s published in the Oath after all revisions.
-If you send us a 50,000-word article and we publish 5,000 words of it, you get paid for the 5,000 words.
+If you send us a 9,000-word article and we publish 5,000 words of it, you get paid for the 5,000 words.

-For interior art, we pay $20 for each illustration.
+For interior art, we pay $25 for each illustration.
+These are usually half-page or quarter-page sketches or maps, black and white.

 The exact dimensions and specifications for each piece of art will be communicated by the art director before you begin work.
 Please do not submit art if you have not received those specifications from the art director.

-For the magazine, we pay within 90 days of the printed publication of the issue in which your article or artwork appears.
-For the website, we pay within 90 days of publication.
-(In practice we usually pay much faster than that.)
+We pay within 90 days of the printed publication of the issue in which your article or artwork appears.
+(We usually pay much faster than that.)

 As creator, you retain ownership of whatever work we publish in The Unspeakable Oath.
 We require fairly extensive publication rights, but you retain all rights not specifically conveyed to the publisher of The Unspeakable Oath.

-You grant the publisher of The Unspeakable Oath first publication rights, which means the work must not have been published previously in any form.
-If the article has been posted on your blog or has been published in a book or another magazine, we won’t have first publication and therefore we probably won’t use it.
-There have been exceptions to this, but they’re rare.
+You grant the publisher of The Unspeakable Oath first publication rights, which means the work has not been published in any form.
+If the article has been posted on your blog, or has been published in a book or another magazine, we won’t have first publication and therefore we probably won’t use it.
+There have been exceptions, but they’re rare.

 rights: a final note